tonysohn/jwst_fpa/README.md

 This repository contains codes and scripts that can be used for performing the **Geometric Distortion Correction** and the **FGS-SI Alignment Calibration** for JWST imaging detectors.
 Currently supported detectors are FGS, NIRCam, and NIRISS.
 Support for NIRSpec and MIRI may be included in a future version.

 ## Installation
 This package has some external dependencies and requires anaconda to be pre-installed.
-Assuming anaconda is installed in your system, follow the simple two-step instructions below.
+Assuming anaconda is installed in your system, follow the instructions below.
 - Clone the `jwst_fpa` repository:

   ```git clone https://github.com/tonysohn/jwst_fpa.git```